Skip to content

 How the engineering sweet spot lowers total cost, improves quality

-There is a point of diminishing returns (i.e., unnecessary costs) if you spend too much on engineering.
-Conversely, rushed or a lack of strategic engineering can lead to poorly planned and inadequately designed projects – leading to a higher number of change orders, inaccurate construction contractor bids, as well as higher construction and maintenance costs.
+If you spend too much on engineering, there is a point of diminishing returns, and your total project cost may end up higher than necessary.
+Conversely, rushed or lack of strategic engineering can lead to poorly planned and inadequately designed projects – leading to more change orders, inaccurate construction contractor bids, and higher construction and maintenance costs.

 Digging deeper, though this percentage varies depending on a number of factors, the cost of engineering for a typical project is often just 10-20 percent of your total project costs when factoring in both engineering and construction.
 When you add lifecycle maintenance to the equation, the cost of engineering services for a typical project is even less at 1-2 percent of total project costs.